jojczykp/kafka-cqrs/README.md

 # Prerequisites
 - JDK 11
 - Kubernetes (https://kubernetes.io/)
-- Minikube (with dns and ingress enabled, I used v1.13.2)
+- Minikube (with dns and ingress enabled, I used v1.13.9)
-- Docker (https://www.docker.com/ - no need for demon, just client to connect to server in minikube, build image)
+- Docker (https://www.docker.com/ - no need for daemon, just client to connect to server in minikube, build image)

-- npm 6.4.1
+- npm 6.14.4
+- nodejs 12.16.3

 # TODOs